All Episodes

 Why should Castro keep his mouth shut?

-What's the point that I know there's the same thing.
+I know that's the same thing.

-Well, what why why should he keep his mouth shut?
+Why should he keep his mouth shut?

 Why is it embarrassing?